VHD12/WebProjects/E-Commerce Website/Readme.md

 STEP1: Right click on index.html and open with your internet browser

-STEP2: You will be able to see the website successfully
+STEP2: You will be able to see the website successfully on your browser